Stay the hell out of the swamp — the backwater town of Lower Congaree recites it like an eleventh commandment.

 Haunted Book Club Awards, Best Novella, 2024

-Praise for Ink Vine
+Praise for Ink Vine and Ink Vine and Other Swamp Stories

 "Elizabeth Broadbent combines a steamy love story with important observations about desperation, fear, and acceptance.
 Ink Vine, with its elements of dark fantasy and botanical horror, reminded me of True Blood!"